What happens in a dance workshop in school?

 - Cool down and stretch to end

-For more information on Performance, Assembly, Inset sessions, Special Need schools, Arts week or International week, please see the Dance Workshops Extra page.
+For more information on performances, assemblies or Inset sessions, please see the Dance Workshops Extra page.